zkLinkProtocol/zklink-intent-url/docs/develop.md

   return [tx];
 }
 ```
-As you can see, the simplest version of `TransactionInfo` only needs to define four fields related to the transaction.
-There are also three unused fields here, which are useful in certain scenarios and require further introduction to you.
+As you can see, the simplest version of `TransactionInfo` only needs to define 4 fields related to the transaction.
+There are also 3 unused fields here, which are useful in certain scenarios and require further introduction to you.

 - _shouldPublishToChain_: In most cases where a user needs to send an on-chain transaction, this field needs to be set to true.
 - _customData_: If you are familiar with [paymaster](https://docs.zksync.io/build/start-coding/zksync-101/paymaster), then you will be quite accustomed to this.
 [Learn how to send a transaction through a paymaster](https://docs.zksync.io/build/start-coding/quick-start/paymasters-introduction#how-to-send-a-transaction-through-a-paymaster)